 - 4.1 UCEM does not discriminate on the grounds of disability.
 Information about the requirements of individual courses is available in the prospectus and through the website.
-Students should refer to the Code of Prior Learning Chapter (opens new window). - 4.2 The Disability and Wellbeing Team offers advice and guidance to any person with a disability or additional need, who is considering studying with UCEM.
+Students should refer to the Code of Practice: Admissions and Recognition of Prior Learning Chapter (opens new window). - 4.2 The Disability and Wellbeing Team offers advice and guidance to any person with a disability or additional need, who is considering studying with UCEM.